xEvanM/xEvanM/README.md

 - 💼 I've worked with Shockbyte for the past two years in both the public relations and support departments.

-- 📚 I'm currently working on learning VueJS and really enjoy software development.
+- 📚 I'm currently working on learning full stack development, starting with VueJS for frontend and NestJS for backend.

 - 🔔 You can reach me on Discord: `xEvan#4750`